Main Council

 Who is on the Parish Council?

-We Need You recruitment campaign logoThe Parish Council has seats for 15 councillors, 14 Councillors for the Downton Ward and 1 Councillor for the Charlton All Saints Ward.
+The Parish Council has seats for 15 councillors, 14 Councillors for the Downton Ward and 1 Councillor for the Charlton All Saints Ward.
 Councillors are elected about every 4 years, usually at a time coinciding with local government elections.
 The next election will take place in May 2025.
 In between elections, new councillors are often co-opted.
 Councillors have a legally defined role with responsibilities and are entirely unpaid with only minimal expenses are paid.
 Please see the Councillors page for more details on what the role entails.
-Their is an overall Chair of the council and each committee / sub-committee has its own Chair – there’s a web page with an overview of what the role of chair involves.
+There is an overall Chair of the council and each committee / sub-committee has its own Chair.

-As of February 2023 the council has several vacancies and so if you wish to become a Councillor, have a look at our Facebook recruitment presentation and then if you would like to explore this further please contact us via the Contact Form.
+The council has several vacancies and so if you wish to become a Councillor, have a look at our Facebook recruitment presentation and then if you would like to explore this further please contact us via the Contact Form.

 When does it meet?